guardrail-labs/llm-guardrail-api-next/README.md

 ---

-## Security model (short version)
-- Enforcement runs **in-band** with model calls.
-If a model attempts to produce something disallowed by policy/statute, the API enforces the decision and **the disallowed output never reaches the end user**.
-Instead, the caller receives the mitigated outcome (e.g., `block`, `clarify`, `redact`) with auditable context.
-- All decisions are auditable (webhooks + metrics + decision store).
+## Enforcement posture
+Enforcement runs **in-band** with model calls.
+When configured policies are active, disallowed outputs are intercepted and the chosen mitigation (block, clarify, redact) is returned instead of the raw model output.

+All enforcement outcomes are observable:
+- **Audit:** every decision is logged via webhooks, metrics, and optional decision store.
-- Admin overrides are explicit and logged.
+- **Overrides:** admin overrides are explicit and counted.

+⚠️ **Note:** Protection depends on the policies you enable.
+If no relevant packs are configured, the API cannot block content on your behalf.
+Administrators should ensure the correct packs are loaded for their compliance posture.

 See: [`docs/security-model.md`](docs/security-model.md)